 - support specific student learning needs, such as the needs of English language learners, students with disabilities, or advanced learners.

 Supplemental materials vary in the percentage of standards they intend to address.
 Some intend to align to all grade-level standards, but most do not.
-Thus, a supplemental resource that is aligned to only 50% of the grade-level standards may be the best material to select if it is aligned to the standards you need it to teach.
-Similarly, a resource that intends to build vocabulary may do so effectively but not teach the other content and skills the standards require.
-Thus, such a product may be a great addition to your district’s instructional arsenal, even though it is only aligned to less than 10% of the grade level standards.
+A supplemental resource that is aligned to only 50% of the grade-level standards may be the best material to select if it is aligned to the standards you need it to teach.
+Similarly, a resource that intends to build vocabulary may do so effectively even though it is aligned to fewer than 10% of the grade level standards because it does not teach the other content and skills the standards require.
+Thus, such a product may be a great addition to your district’s instructional arsenal despite its low alignment percentage.
 [Read more…]

 Bottom line: It is critically important to look beyond the alignment percentages of supplemental materials in order to use them effectively.
 Learning List’s editorial review explains the intended purpose of each material, and our alignment comparison tool and alignment reports identify the standards to which each material is aligned.